jcostom/guides/librenms-homelab/README.md

 I installed an Ubuntu 16.04-LTS Server VM.
 I chose the 64-bit image, since as course of normal operations, I install 64-bit systems whenever possible, to maximize scalability.
 I won't walk through the whole process, as it's straight forward enough.
 I installed with the openssh-server role, and a static IP address.

+Get your environment setup the way you like it.
+Shell, aliases, whatever floats your boat.
+Then come back and get going again...

 ## Add Docker

 Pay a visit to the Docker CE (Community Edition) [website](https://get.docker.com), and do what the script says.
 I always add my user to the docker group, as suggested at the end of the Docker CE installation process.
 At the time I'm writing this, the procedure looks like: